florentchandelier/WealthManagement/RisksWarnings.md

 the results may have under or over compensated of the impact, if any, of certain market factors, such as lack of liquidity.
 Simulated trading programs in general are also subject to the fact that they are designed with the benefit of hindsight.
 In addition, hypothetical trading does not involve financial risk of actual trading.
 For example, the ability to withstand losses or to adhere to a particular trading program in spite of trading losses is material points which can also adversely affect trading results.
-There are numerous other factors related to the markets in general or to the implementation of any specific trading program which cannot be fully accounted for in the preparation of hypothetical performance results and all which can adversely affect actual trading results.No representation is being made that any account will or is likely to achieve profits or losses similar to those shown in hypothetical and simulated resuls.
+There are numerous other factors related to the markets in general or to the implementation of any specific trading program which cannot be fully accounted for in the preparation of hypothetical performance results and all which can adversely affect actual trading results.No representation is being made that any account will or is likely to achieve profits or losses similar to those shown in hypothetical and simulated results.